Past winners

 Read an interview with David Bellos

-Barbara Bray for her translation of The Writing of Stones by Roger Callois (University of Virginia Press)
+Barbara Bray, for her translation of The Writing of Stones by Roger Caillois (University of Virginia Press)